What You Need to Know About Low THC Cannabis

 Different strains of marijuana have different THC to CBD ratios.
 For example, Cannabis indica naturally contains a high amount of THC while Cannabis ruderalis contains a low amount.
 Asides the strain, the part of the plant used in making the extract may also affect the THC to CBD ratio.
 Storage and processing could also affect the THC content in cannabis.
 Essentially, low THC cannabis refers to a strain of the plant whose flowers, resins, seeds, or any other product contain no more than 0.8% THC and not less than 10% CBD

 THC is Responsible for the High

 THC is the psychoactive component in cannabis.
 It is the compound that is responsible for the euphoria that one feels after smoking cannabis.
 The psychoactive effect also means it is chiefly responsible for the addiction.

 THC is also Responsible for the Side Effects

-The euphoria and feel good factor THC causes comes at a price.
+The euphoria and feel-good factor THC causes come at a price.
 Studies have shown that THC is the compound that causes most of the dreaded side effects of cannabis.
 THC is known to cause impaired motor skills, panic attacks, higher heart rate, dizziness, impaired memory function, etc. However, these side effects do not occur in everyone.
 We all have varying capacities to tolerate drugs because our bodies do not respond to drugs in the same way.